 This depends on the size of the installation.
-A typical build time is around three to six months.
+A typical build time is around six months.

 Working in partnership with local communities to unlock a project’s full potential is at the heart of what we do.
 We work with local people to shape the future of our projects and to ensure the benefits of solar energy developments are realised in a way that positively impacts local people.

-This could include, accessible footpaths, new native planting, improved highway safety, outdoor play areas, picnic benches and community orchards.
+This could include, accessible footpaths, new native planting, improved highway safety, outdoor play areas, picnic benches, community orchards, rooftop solar for community buildings and funding for other local sustainable initiatives.
 We will listen to suggestions during public consultation to provide the best possible outcome.

-The only items which generate noise are the inverters and batteries.
-We make sure the noise can’t be heard at the site boundary.
+The only items which generate noise are the inverters and batteries, which are typically in the centre of the site and away from houses.
 We also include a full noise assessment within our planning application.

-We aim to access sites and organise all traffic in such a way that it will have a minimum impact on surrounding communities.
+We aim to access sites and manage all traffic in such a way that it will have a minimum impact on surrounding communities.